Posted on 18 February 2021

 The storm, which comes hard on the heels of Tropical Storm Chalane, which struck in December, is a blow to efforts still ongoing to help the country recover from Cyclone Idai, one of the worst tropical cyclones on record.
 Striking in March 2019, Idai left more than 1,300 dead and many more missing across Mozambique, Zimbabwe and Malawi.

-Improvements to the country’s early warning systems and immediate disaster relief from central government and donor countries means that the immediate toll from cyclones such as Eloise is not as great as it has been in the past with only 11 people killed and 18 injured.
+Improvements to the country’s early warning systems means that the immediate toll from cyclones such as Eloise is not as great as it has been in the past, says Muaves, with only 11 people killed and 18 injured.

-The challenge remains responding to post-cyclone situations.
+While all preventive measures are exhausted, the challenge remains to respond to post-cyclone situations.
 Damage to housing, agriculture and infrastructure leaves the local population reeling and vulnerable.
 The threat of cholera, typhoid and malaria once more hangs over the thousands of Mozambicans displaced by these storms – and who still remain without permanent housing after earlier disasters.
 This time, of course, humanitarian aid workers have an additional challenge – COVID-19.

 With meagre financial reserves, Mozambique – the world’s seventh poorest country – is dependent on international support to help it recover.
 And, despite initial disaster relief from the international community, support is proving inadequate to repair the infrastructure damaged or destroyed by the cyclones, to support people as they rebuild their livelihoods, and to help battered ecosystems recover.

 While developing countries like Mozambique are not responsible for the changing climate, they are not entirely powerless in the face of its impacts.
-To better understand the climate risks they face, countries like Mozambique must draw up National Adaptation Plans and submit them to the UN Framework Convention on Climate Change.
+To understand and better cope with the climate risks they face, countries like Mozambique must draw up National Adaptation Plans and submit them to the UN Framework Convention on Climate Change.
 These plans enable a country to identify their adaptation needs and develop and implement strategies and programmes to address those needs.

-Ultimately, however, the developing world urgently needs the help and resources to build resilience to the next cyclones that will, inevitably, sweep in from the Indian Ocean.
-Without loss and damage financing at scale, countries like Mozambique will keep taking one step forward, only to be blown two steps back.
+To fully embrace and scale effective preventive solutions such as nature-based disaster risk reduction measures, the developing world urgently needs the help and resources to build resilience to the next cyclones that will, inevitably, sweep in from the Indian Ocean and, loss and damage finance to face the unavoidable.

 Lara Muaves de Brito e Abreu is Senior Marine Officer at WWF-Mozambique